Gita Mahotsav: Gita Aarti

 The aarti can be spoken, or sung with musical instruments to give more effect to worship.
 Aartis are usually performed at the end of the puja ritual.
 It is said that if there was any flaw in the puja, it may be fulfilled by the aarti.

-Lyrics
+The first verse of the hymn is as follows:

 Celebration

 During the International Gita Mahotsav, more than 300 national and international stalls are set up around the Brahma Sarovar in Kurukshetra city.
 Pilgrims also undertake the 48 Kos Parikrama of Kurukshetra.

 2016

 In 2016, the Government of Haryana organized the International Gita Mahotsav from 6 to 10 December.
 Pranab Mukherjee, President of India, was to inaugurate the Mahotsav; later it was done by Kaptan Singh Solanki, Governor of Haryana, and Manohar Lal Khattar, Chief Minister.

 2017

 In 2017, the Gita Mahotsav was held on 25 November to 3 December, inaugurated by Ram Nath Kovind, President of India.

 2019

 The International Gita Mahotsav 2019 was inaugurated by Haryana Chief Secretary Keshni Anand Arora on 23 November 2019 on the bank of the Brahma Sarovar water pool in Thanesar, Haryana..